-We have examined a record of proceedings relating to the execution and delivery of \$14,200,000 aggregate principal amount of Los Angeles County Schools Pooled Financing Program 2022-23 Pooled TRAN Participation Certificates, Series A (the "Certificates").
+We have examined a record of proceedings relating to the execution and delivery of \$11,800,000 aggregate principal amount of Los Angeles County Schools Pooled Financing Program 2023-24 Pooled TRAN Participation Certificates, Series A (the "Certificates").

-The Certificates are being executed and delivered pursuant to the Trust Agreement (the "Trust Agreement"), dated as of September 1, 2022, by and between the County of Los Angeles (the "County") and The Bank of New York Mellon Trust Company, N.A., as certificate agent (the "Certificate Agent").
-The Certificates evidence and represent proportionate and undivided interests in 2022-23 Tax and Revenue Anticipation Notes (individually, a "Note" and collectively, the "Notes") issued by certain school districts (collectively, the "Participants") located in the County of Los Angeles (the "County") participating in such series and the debt service payments on the Notes attributable to the Certificates to be made by the respective Participants.
-Each Note is issued pursuant to Article 7.6, Sections 53850 et seq., and particularly under authority of Section 53853, of the California Government Code (the "Government Code"), and separate resolutions adopted by the governing board of each Participant (collectively, the "Participant Resolutions") on July 26, 2022.
+The Certificates are being executed and delivered pursuant to the Trust Agreement (the "Trust Agreement"), dated as of September 1, 2023, by and between the County of Los Angeles (the "County") and The Bank of New York Mellon Trust Company, N.A., as certificate agent (the "Certificate Agent").
+The Certificates evidence and represent proportionate and undivided interests in 2023-24 Tax and Revenue Anticipation Notes (the "Notes") issued by Manhattan Beach Unified School District (the "Participant"), located in the County of Los Angeles (the "County"), and the debt service payment on the Notes attributable to the Certificates to be made by the Participant.
+The Notes are issued pursuant to Article 7.6, Sections 53850 et seq., and particularly under authority of Section 53853, of the California Government Code (the "Government Code"), and a resolution adopted by the governing board of the Participant (the "Participant Resolution") and a resolution adopted by the Los Angeles County Board of Supervisors (the "Board of Supervisors") on August 8, 2023.

 Pursuant to the Trust Agreement, the Certificate Agent has acquired the Notes and has executed and delivered the Certificates.
-The Certificates evidence proportionate and undivided interests of the registered owners thereof in the Notes and the payments of principal of and interest on such Notes by the Participants.
-The respective Notes are general obligations of the respective Participants, payable as to principal and interest from certain unrestricted revenues pledged by the Participants pursuant to Section 53856 of the Government Code of the State of California (the "Government Code") and the Participant Note Resolutions, and to the extent not paid from such pledged revenues, the Notes shall be paid with interest thereon from any other moneys of the respective Participants lawfully available therefor, pursuant to Section 53857 of the Government Code.
-No Participant has any obligation to pay the principal of or interest on the Notes of any other Participant.
+The Certificates evidence proportionate and undivided interests of the registered owners thereof in the Notes and the payment of principal of and interest on the Notes by the Participant.
+The Notes are general obligations of the Participant, payable as to principal and interest from certain unrestricted revenues pledged by the Participant pursuant to Section 53856 of the Government Code and the Participant Resolution, and to the extent not paid from such pledged revenues, the Notes shall be paid with interest thereon from any other moneys of the Participant lawfully available therefor, pursuant to Section 53857 of the Government Code.

-In our capacity as Bond Counsel, we have examined certain estimates, expectations and assumptions made by or on behalf of the Participants, originals, or copies identified to our satisfaction as being true copies, of such records and proceedings of the County and the Participants, certificates of officials of the Participants and others, including a certificate of each Participant relating to certain federal income tax matters (each, a "Tax Certificate"), and such other documents, records and matters of law as we have deemed necessary for the purpose of rendering the opinions expressed below.
+In our capacity as Bond Counsel, we have examined certain estimates, expectations and assumptions made by or on behalf of the Participant, originals, or copies identified to our satisfaction as being true copies, of such records and proceedings of the County and the Participant, certificates of officials of the Participant and others, including a certificate of the Participant relating to certain federal income tax matters (a "Tax Certificate"), and such other documents, records and matters of law as we have deemed necessary for the purpose of rendering the opinions expressed below.